canro91/canro91.github.io/_posts/2026-01-31-BetterSmallThanNone.md

 Whether it's [a post slightly longer than a Tweet]({% post_url 2024-11-13-BlogMore %}), some [random]({% post_url 2026-01-15-10Thougths %}) [thoughts]({% post_url 2026-01-29-RandomThoughts %}), a few lines of code, or quick sketches, [a small, imperfect repetition]({% post_url 2024-12-14-Consistency %}) is better than breaking a habit.

 Your small reps won't make you lose credibility.
 They prove that when life throws curveballs, your habit stays intact.

+What small rep can you do today?

+_For simple daily habits that bring big life changes, check out [10 Surprisingly Simple Ideas That Changed My Life And Could Change Yours Too]({% post_url 2026-03-04-10SimpleIdeas %})._